MAN Truck & Bus

 As an alternative to battery electric trucks, MAN Truck & Bus is also researching hydrogen-powered trucks: in the “Bavarian fleet” project, MAN is working with industry partners Bosch, Faurecia and ZF to develop a fuel cell truck, due to be delivered to five customers in mid-2024.
 They will then trial the hydrogen-powered fuel cell trucks for a year in real-world use.

 Essentially, both battery electric and hydrogen-powered trucks are driven by electric motors.
-In battery electric vehicles (BEV), the electric motor sources its energy from a battery.
+In battery electric vehicles (BEV), the electric motor draws its energy from a battery.
 In contrast, in fuel cell electric vehicles (FCEV), a fuel cell generates electrical energy from hydrogen and oxygen, producing water vapour as the waste product.
-Here too, a battery is generally needed as an intermediate buffer, but it is significantly smaller.
+Here, too, a battery is generally needed as an intermediate buffer, but it is significantly smaller.

-eBus is being charged
+An eTruck is being charged

 Every kilowatt counts: The TRATON Group is building a high-performance charging network for trucks with partners in Europe.